UKPPC Rules and Regulations

-- If you require any reasonable adjustments to be made for you during The Video Round due to a disability, medical or long-term health condition, please contact UKPPC by the 1st June 2022 and submit your accommodation request.
+- If you require any reasonable adjustments to be made for you during The Video Round due to a disability, neuro-divergence, medical or long-term health condition, please add this to your application form

 - Only 30 entries per category will be accepted.

 - 6 finalists will be selected per category.

 - Entries must be submitted by the 30th June 2023, see the full timeline.

 - Entry form will become available on the 1st March 2023.

 - Entries cost £40.
 This is payable when the online application form is submitted.